caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-2nd-transformer.md

 (plugin-tutorial-add-2nd-transformer)=
 # Add a second transformer

-A couple of chapters back (in [](plugin-tutorial-add-artifact-class)), I noted that adding transformers was an obscure step for a lot of new plugin developers.
+A couple of sections back (in [](plugin-tutorial-add-artifact-class)), I noted that adding transformers was an obscure step for a lot of new plugin developers.
 Let's circle back to that now with the goal of developing a better understanding of the role of transformers in QIIME 2, and also to simplify the code for generating usage examples that we just wrote.

 Take a minute to review the helper function we defined in our `_examples.py` file, and try to describe in a sentence or two what that code is doing.